lightningdevkit/lightningdevkit.org/docs/overview.md

 * [Click here for Rust](./tutorials/build_a_node_in_rust.md)

 ## Introduction
-Lightning Development Kit (LDK) allows you to build a lightning node without needing to worry about getting all of the lightning state machine, routing, and on-chain punishment code (and other chain interactions) exactly correct.
+Lightning Development Kit (LDK) allows you to build a Lightning node without needing to worry about getting all of the Lightning state machine, routing, and on-chain punishment code (and other chain interactions) exactly correct.
 LDK tends to be suitable for use cases where a degree of customization is desired, e.g. your own chain sync, your own key management